canonical/open-documentation-academy/website/events/community-hour-discussions/getting-hired.md

 Beyond writing, a solid grasp of information architecture systems like [Diátaxis](https://diataxis.fr/) and [Information Mapping](https://informationmapping.com/) will help you organize and present information effectively.

 You also need proficiency with technology, which comes in two forms.
 First, adopt a _T-shaped_ approach to knowledge, starting with general knowledge and then developing a few areas of expertise.
 Second, understand your writing tool stack.
-The two main stacks are docs-as-code and the [Darwin Information Typing Architecture (DITA)](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture).
+The two main stacks are the [Documentation as code approach](https://www.youtube.com/watch?v=AVNfH99KiME) and the [Darwin Information Typing Architecture (DITA)](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture).
 Some coding knowledge helps, but it’s not a requirement.

 Finally, soft skills are important as technical writing requires you to work with people, get your points across, and listen to others.